BrentLab/callvariants/docs/output.md

 In the main directory, the final `<sample>_markdups_tagged.bam` and `<sample>_markdups_tagged.bam.bai` alignment files will be stored at the top level.
-These have been run through picard mark duplicates, and they have had the sample name and some other information added as with picard add or replace read tags.
+These have been run through picard mark duplicates, and they have had the sample name and some other information added to the metadata in the file header.

 If `params.save_intermediates` is set, then the `bwamem2` and `bwa` indicies will be saved as subdirectories of `alignment`.

-in the `picard` subdirectory, the duplicated marked intermediate `bam` will be saved *only* went the `debug` parameter is `true`.
+in the `picard` subdirectory, the duplicate marked intermediate `bam` will be saved *only* when the `debug` parameter is `true`.
 However, the mark duplicates report will always be saved here as `<sample>_markdups.Markduplicates.metrics.txt`.